Shuyib/data-version-ctrl/datavc_makefile/README.md

 ## Things you can try

+* Add logging instead of using print statements.
 * Try fixing the Dockerfile
 * Do you think there's a missing step?
 Add it?